-What Paperwork is Needed for Direct Cremation in Florida?
+What Paperwork Is Needed for Direct Cremation in Florida?

 Direct cremation is simple and inexpensive to arrange, but like other disposition options, some paperwork is required before it can be carried out in Florida.
-Most of these forms are easy to access and easy to fill out, but direct cremation services can make it even easier on families.
+Most of these forms are easy to access and fill out, but direct cremation services can make it even easier on families.
 They can help attain these forms and fill them out so there are no interruptions prior to cremation.

 Here is a quick guide on the forms needed to complete before direct cremation can take place in Florida.